Last updated on

 2. If you’re depressed, people will probably mistake you for not liking them

 Several times in my life I’ve come across people who seemed really unfriendly and cold.
 Later, I learned that they were depressed and felt lonely.

 If you behave coldly toward others, they will often assume that you are unfriendly and don’t like them.

 Don’t wait for people to come to you when you’re depressed.
 Let your friends know that you appreciate them and like them.
 Tell them that you are going through tough times and any bad mood is because of that, NOT because of them.

 I often thought that I was ignored because I had a big nose.
-It couldn’t be further from the truth: Sometimes our looks becomes an excuse instead of dealing with the actual causes.
+It couldn’t be further from the truth: Sometimes our looks become an excuse instead of dealing with the actual causes.
 (Causes I’ve described in this article).

-Read my article here on looks and social life for a scientific look into how looks affect our social life.
+Read my article here on looks and social life for a look into how looks affect our social life.